tophf/yt-hover/README.md

 * Mouse movement threshold.
 Helps avoiding unwanted activation while you interact with the page, link, or a thumbnail.
 Hold the mouse still for the configured duration to activate the preview.

+* <kbd>Shift</kbd> key skips activation: press and hold the key, hover a link, release the key (or keep holding it to hover a bunch of links without activating).

 * Native browser player (up to 720p when audio is present)

 ![options](https://i.imgur.com/hqUYQrx.png)